aicenter/gtlib2/README.md

 make
 ```

 Please note there are two ways of building up the project: in _debug_ or _release_.
 Release uses additional compiler optimizations and runs faster, but takes longer time to build.
+Asserts are turned off in release.
+You can add release profile in CLion in Settings: `Build, Execution, Deployment -> CMake -> Profiles -> (+) button` should add release automatically.

 If you want to change your configuration later, you will have to reset CMake cache and rebuild the project:
 - In CLion: `Tools -> CMake -> Reset Cache and Reload Project`

 # High-level overview